 How To Get To Imogiri Royal Cemetery

 Both of the buses will stop at Imogiri Bus Terminal.
-The journey should take 30 minutes more or less depends on the traffic.
-From Imogiri Bus Terminal, just take a 250-meter walk to the cemetery.
+The journey should take 30 minutes more or less depending on the traffic.
+From Imogiri Bus Terminal, it’s just a 250-meter walk to the cemetery.

-The cemetery location is 19 km away from downtown.
-It located in Jl.
+Imogiri Royal Cemetery is 19 km away from downtown.
+It’s located in Jl.
 Makam Raja, Imogiri, Bantul City, Daerah Istimewa Yogyakarta 55782.